Website | Service Status | Release Notes

 Let be:

-The risk contribution of the $i$-th asset to the risk of the portfolio, $i=1..n$, is defined as: $$ w_{i} \frac{(\Sigma w)_i}{\sqrt{w {}^t \Sigma w}} $$
+The marginal contribution to risk $MCTR_i(w)$ of the $i$-th asset, $i=1..n$, to the risk of the portfolio $\sigma(w)$ is defined as: $$ MCTR_i(w) = \frac{(\Sigma w)_i}{\sqrt{w {}^t \Sigma w}} $$

 Additionally, let be:

-The risk contribution of the group of assets $\mathcal{N}_k$ to the risk of the portfolio, $k=1..n_k$, is defined as: $$ \sum_{j \in \mathcal{N}_k} w_{j} \frac{(\Sigma w)_j}{\sqrt{w {}^t \Sigma w}} $$
+The total contribution to risk $TCTR_{\mathcal{N}_k}(w)$ of the $k$-th group of assets $\mathcal{N}_k$, $k=1..n_k$, to the risk of the portfolio $\sigma(w)$ is defined as: $$ TCTR_{\mathcal{N}_k}(w) = \sum_{j \in \mathcal{N}_k} w_{j} \frac{(\Sigma w)_j}{\sqrt{w {}^t \Sigma w}} $$

 Notes: